devellison/impostorem_tools/README.md

 Pianoshooter is a plugin for <a href="https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/plugins/ZGameEditor%20Visualizer.htm">ZGameEditor Visualizer</a>
 in <a href="https://www.image-line.com">FLStudio</a>.

 Currently only tested on Win64.
-Plan to add MacOSX when I get time to do the XCode version.
+May port to Mac OSX when time allows (only a few points beyond project creation that need to be hit).

 ## MIDIMuck
 MIDIMuck is a VST plugin that takes a MIDI / Event stream as input, transforms it,